Ptodoroff/Escrow/README.md

 A simple  escrow contract with a frontend, developed with React (components).
-Although they are rarely used nowaday, I  practice them from time to time, as I will most probably encounter them in the future.
+Although they are rarely used nowadays, I  practice them from time to time, as I will most probably encounter them in the future.

 Technologies used: